Lurker00/DX150-firmware/README.md

 ## Changes made
 * When the screen is turned off, CPU and RAM are running at reduced speed, to reduce power consumption.
 It adds more than a hour of typical continuous playback, compared to the official firmware.
-* Power consumption in suspend (deep sleep) mode significantly reduced in 2.10.275-L1.
+* Power consumption in Android's deep sleep mode significantly reduced in 2.10.275-L1.

 ### Mango mode
 * **Pure Mango OS** mode added, exactly as in DX200.
 Please consult [DX200 User Manual](http://ibasso.com/uploadfiles/20170123/201701230405436442.pdf) for how to use it.